 What is Social Tech?

 Rather than Schumpeterian creative destruction, let us consider the digital “upcycling” of the social economy as a species essential to the survival of the European social and solidarity ecosystem.
-Like all economic actors, SSE actors must lead a profound change in their organisation, integrate a culture of innovation at all levels, and upgrade their teams.
+Like all economic actors, social economy organisations must lead a profound change in their organisation, integrate a culture of innovation at all levels, and upgrade their teams.

 In the long term, to be able to generate all the value resulting from the crossroads between the social economy and the digital economy, and to encourage its start-up, it is necessary to reconsider the production of value not only economically but also socially and environmentally (measured in terms of collective savings) in order to be able to put in place a system of remuneration for citizen value.
 This is a necessary condition for ‘transinvestment’ (D. Kleiner and B. Gottlied, 2016).